 In April 1897 Viennese architects Otto Wagner and his students Josef Hoffmann and Josef Olbrich joined with artist Gustav Klimt, designer Koloman Moser, Max Kurzweil and others in an arts and crafts renewal.
 Modelled on the Munich Secession of 1892 & the Berlin Secession of 1893, the Vienna Secession broke with the local Art Academy and declared their independence.

 Gustav Klimt, Egon Schiele and Oskar Kokoschka used their good connections with Vienna’s New Money, to establish a new world for the arts.
-And they interacted with other Viennese intellectuals like Alma Schindler, Gustav Mahler, Walter Gropius and Stefan Zwieg.
-Berta Zuckerkandl was the main patron of the group.
-Her home was entirely kitted out by Josef Hoffmann and in turn she obtained other architectural commissions for the young men.
+And they interacted with other Viennese intellectuals like Alma Schindler, Gustav Mahler, Walter Gropius & Stefan Zwieg.
+Berta Zuckerkandl was the the group's main patron.
+Her home was entirely kitted out by Josef Hoffmann and in turn she got other architectural commissions for the young men.
 Her salon was The Centre!

 To pursue their goal, Secessionist artists planned to create their own exhibition space.
 A site along the Ringstrasse was originally chosen, but it was only after a space became available on Friedrichstrasse, just off Ringstrasse, that the Council gave permission for a temporary pavilion.
 This building announced the arrival of The Secession publicly AND enabled modern artists to exhibit their work.